m4lvin/modal-tableau-interpolation/README.md

 - May other rules like (¬), (^) etc. be applied to marked formulas?

 - Can (At) only be applied to marked formulas? (page 24 suggest that!) (otherwise, why not do (At)_C directly on page 56, without (M+) first?)

+- What *are* the nodes in the tableau?
+Concretely: lists, multisets or sets?
+Finite?
+  This matters for the claim that "complexity goes down" / termination.

 ## Related work